-4.8 Memory File System
+4.9 Memory File System

-Tru64 UNIX supports a Memory File System (MFS), which is essentially a UNIX File System that resides in memory.
+The Memory File System (MFS) is essentially a UNIX File System that resides in memory.
 No permanent file structures or data are written to disk, so the contents of an MFS are lost on system reboots, unmountings, or power failures.
 Because it does not write data to disk, the MFS is a very fast file system - quite useful for storing temporary files or read-only files that are loaded into it after it is created.